code-54063/site/_pages/anaconda.md

 1. Launch *Terminal* (if you don't know where is it, just search it with *Spotlight*, the small magnifying glass in the top-right corner);
 2. Type `python`.

-After your Python interpreted is started you should be able to read `Anaconda, Inc.` somewhere after the information about your Python version (which should be Python 3.7.1 or higher).
+After your Python interpreter is started you should be able to read `Anaconda, Inc.` somewhere after the information about your Python version (which should be Python 3.7.1 or higher).

 You can now interactively code in Python!